-On hand to serve with your waffle was Nutella, peanut butter, maple syrup, and jams.
+On hand to serve with your waffle were Nutella, peanut butter, maple syrup, and jams.
 There was then normal cream, caramel cream, and strawberry cream.

 As part of your breakfast at Hotel Ranga, there are also hot items on the menu.
 The omelets were my highlight.
 There is also a full breakfast, poached eggs with salmon and hollandaise and scrambled eggs.

 Also included in breakfast at Hotel Ranga is proper espresso coffee.
 I had 2 cappuccinos each morning and this was the best coffee I had in Iceland outside of Reykjavik Roasters.